Back to Blog

 Yes and no. There is no question that I get energy from the people around me.
 But as a development officer I have to prepare to be "ready" for these events.
 Each time you extend your hand -- literally or figuratively -- to anyone, there is the opportunity to be rejected.
 And we all fear that.
 But as a fundraiser, we must push those fears aside, as we have important work to do.

 Some fundraising events, more than others, offer easy opportunities to introduce yourself and talk about how your nonprofit is changing the world.
-But you must always be prepared -- to be welcoming, to speak with donors and prospects, to talk about your cause and to move the relationships closer.
+But you must be prepared -- to be welcoming, to speak with donors and prospects, to talk about your cause and to move the relationships closer.
 And sometimes to squelch those feelings of nervousness.

 When it comes to a fundraising event, you should be planning before the event to maximize your efforts.
 The event is an opportunity to do more than enjoy the show.
 Sure, it might feel like a party but your organization should be leveraging the event by making key introductions, connecting donors to each other, and working the room to the best advantage for your cause.
 Here are some of my tips (and my follow-up posts here and here):